tymoteuszb/akai-wordpress/README.md

 cd akai-wordpress

 bundle install
-wordmove pull -e staging # not necessary
+wordmove pull -e staging # not necessary.
+You need to have Movefile configured (not included in the git repo) if you want to do this!

 cp local-config.sample.php local-config.php
 vi local-config.php # configure database access